What’s for dinner?

 Let “rest” for about 5 minutes, allowing the flavors to marry and deepen.

-Ladle into bowls and serve with steamed broccoli with coconut oil.
+Ladle into bowls and serve with steamed broccoli.